Skip to main content

 2 Where the annual incidence of TB is >= 40/100,000 see the WHO country profile

-3 Refer to annual flu Welsh Health Circular (WHC) for eligibility.
+3 Refer to annual flu Welsh Health Circular (external site) for eligibility criteria and vaccine recommendations.

-4 Check the relevant chapter of the Green Book for individuals requiring a 1, 2 or 3 dose schedule.
+4 Check the Green Book Chapter: HPV (external site) for individuals requiring a 1, 2 or 3 dose schedule.

 Additional vaccines for individuals with underlying medical conditions1